AwalaApp/specs/rs000-core.md

 Its primary purpose is to encapsulate one or more messages from the [endpoint channel](#endpoint-messaging-protocol) (e.g., parcels).
 Cargoes are serialized as RAMF, using the octet `0x43` ("C" in ASCII) as its concrete message format signature.
 Relayers and gateways MUST enforce the post-deserialization validation listed in the RAMF specification.

-The payload [ciphertext](https://en.wikipedia.org/wiki/Ciphertext) MUST be encoded as a [CMS enveloped data](https://tools.ietf.org/html/rfc5652#section-6) value with exactly one recipient (`RecipientInfo`), using either the target gateway's certificate (`KeyTransRecipientInfo`) or the [Relaynet Key Agreement protocol](rs003-key-agreement.md) parameters (`KeyAgreeRecipientInfo`).
+The payload [ciphertext](https://en.wikipedia.org/wiki/Ciphertext) MUST be encoded as a [CMS enveloped data](https://tools.ietf.org/html/rfc5652#section-6) using the [Relaynet Channel Session Protocol](rs003-key-agreement.md) (`KeyAgreeRecipientInfo`).
 Extensions to this document MAY support additional CMS structures.

 The payload [plaintext](https://en.wikipedia.org/wiki/Plaintext) contains one or more parcels, and is serialized with the following binary sequence (in little-endian), which is repeated for each parcel: